Where can I learn more about the Genetic Counseling Admissions Match system?

 Transcripts will be examined for confirmation that the prerequisite courses have been successfully completed.
 Specifically, this will include: 1) an upper level human genetics course (generally this means a 300-400 level course, even though the title may include the word ‘introduction’); 2) biochemistry (one semester is sufficient and each university will have different science prerequisites for enrollment in biochemistry); and 3) a general, introductory statistics course.
 In addition, we will be interested in the courses taken within your major and electives taken in other areas.
 If you are presently enrolled in a course that would qualify as a prerequisite and won’t therefore appear on your official transcript, be sure that this is brought to our attention.
 In short, we look at all years and all courses during your undergraduate experience.

-When and where are interviews held?
+When, where, and how are interviews held?

 Are there additional experiences that could strengthen my application?

 Many of our successful applicants have taken the time to meet with practicing genetic counselors.
 This experience allows them to gather first-hand knowledge about the profession.
 If you live in a community that has genetic counselors, we encourage you to meet with them to talk about their professional experiences and, if possible, to job shadow.
 If this is not possible, then you might arrange to talk with a counselor via e-mail or over the phone.
 The information gathered can give you very helpful insights.
-You can find genetic counselors willing to talk with prospective students by going to the web site for the National Society of Genetic Counselors and clicking on the “Quick Link” entitled “Find a Genetic Counselor.”
+You can find genetic counselors willing to talk with prospective students by going to the web site for the National Society of Genetic Counselors (www.nsgc.org) and clicking on “Find a Genetic Counselor.”
 If you have this experience, please make sure to highlight this in your application, either in the essay or in your resume.
-If you do not have this experience, we encourage you to work to gain as much knowledge as you can about genetic counseling so that you have a good basis to the responses to the essay questions.
+If you do not have this experience, we encourage you to work to gain as much knowledge as you can about genetic counseling so that you have a good basis when responding to the essay questions.